 And more understandably, if the unit’s too small it will run and run and run trying in vain to cool your entire home–causing it to

-As you’ll see in the video above, repairing a frozen air conditioner gets pretty complicated–and may involve replacing your current unit with the right-sized unit.
+As you’ll see in the video above, repairing a frozen air conditioner gets pretty complicated — and may involve replacing your current unit with the right-sized unit.
 We’re happy to help!
-Just give us a call at 317-670-0171.
+Contact us today or give us a call at 317-203-8149.

 I believe trust is the foundation of a refreshingly different customer experience.
 Our team goes the extra mile to deliver it every day.